-Check out these testimonials from people in our Facebook group who did NOT want to use a scooter, fought it, but finally gave in:
+Here are testimonials from people who did NOT want to use a scooter, fought it, but finally gave in:

 “I now use a scooter at Disney due to my arthritis, not an injury, however I understand the feeling of being uncomfortable.
 I fought it.
 I’m only 47, I don’t look like I have problems.
 I dealt with my pain, by afternoon I was in so much pain, I was no longer was having fun.